AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 In the example below, we are adding synced groups to the local *Dam_Users* group as an example.

-Here, a user has also been assigned to a few groups in the Admin Console. ( Please note that the users and groups can be synced from LDAP using the user sync tool or created locally, please see the section **Onboarding Users to the Admin Console** above).
+Here, a user has also been assigned to a few groups in the [!DNL Admin Console]. ( Please note that the users and groups can be synced from LDAP using the user sync tool or created locally, please see the section **Onboarding Users to the [!DNL Admin Console]** above).

 &ast;Note that user groups only get synced when the users log in to the instance, for customers that have a large number of users and groups, a Group Sync utility can be run by AMS to pre-fetch groups for access control and permissions management described above.